 Information for visitors

+Please note that the College is closed to members of the public; alumni of other Colleges are not able to visit Trinity at this time.
 Guests of Trinity students, staff and Fellows, as well as Trinity alumni, are permitted to visit the College.
-For full details please Trinity College Visitor Policy.
+For full details please see Trinity College Visitor Policy.

 GHL’s chauffeured punts are available for the public.
 Self-punting is for Trinity members only.
 The punts are accessed via the Brewhouse Gate on Trinity Lane.